Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 On top of collateral, the SBA requires a personal guarantee from the following people and entities:

-- All owners with more than a 20% stake in the company.
+- All owners with more than a 20% stake in the company

-- All spouses of owners with more than a 5% stake in the company.
+- All spouses of owners with more than a 5% stake in the company

 This applies to everyone who’s had more than a 20% ownership stake in the past six months.
 The personal guarantee also often includes an additional mortgage on the guarantor's primary residence.

 Your lender might also require you to cover part of the cost of the project you’re funding with an equity injection — similar to a down payment.